Back

 Generalists

-Members of such agile teams hacked multitasking and can literally do anything!
-They have a rich skillset and are juggling several roles, but never dig deeper.
-For example, a generalist can code and bring to life the visual elements on the frontend, and, at the same time, support the backend and structure the cycle between a client and a server.
+Members of such teams hacked multitasking and can literally do anything!
+They have a rich skillset and juggle several roles, but never dig deeper.
+For example, a generalist can code and bring to life the visual elements on the frontend and at the same time, support the backend and structure the cycle between a client and a server.

 Works for: small teams, technically simple software development projects, and tight timelines.